s312569/biodb/README.md

 To create tables use `create-table!` and provide a db spec, a table name (can be string or keyword) and a sequence type.
 The sequence type is a dispatch value used by the multimethods `table-spec`, `prep-sequence` and `restore-sequence`.
-These methods need to be defined for any sequence type that is to be stored in the database. `clj-fasta` and `clj-uniprot`, for example, already have these defined (with the values :fasta and :uniprot).
-For custom types just define these multimethods.
-For example, using the `clj-fasta`
+Default methods assume an :accession field and allow searching on the accession and return the entire sequence.
+These methods can be redefined for custom sequence types.
+For example see `clj-fasta` and `clj-uniprot` (which dispatch on :fasta and :uniprot type keywords).
+For example, using the `clj-fasta` library:
-library:

 ```clj
 clj-fasta.core> (bdb/create-table! dbspec :sequences :fasta)